dankamongmen/notcurses/USAGE.md

 #define NCREEL_OPTION_CIRCULAR       0x0002ull

 typedef struct ncreel_options {
-  // notcurses can draw a border around the ncreel, and also around the
+  // Notcurses can draw a border around the ncreel, and also around the
   // component tablets. inhibit borders by setting all valid bits in the masks.
   // partially inhibit borders by setting individual bits in the masks. the
   // appropriate attr and pair values will be used to style the borders.